 - Add protein treatments to reinforce the cuticles, as needed.

-- Rinse your hair with cold water to help cuticles lay flat.
+- Rinse your hair with cool water to help cuticles lay flat.

-- Because the hair is more fragile, it is crucial to be gentle when detangling hair
+- Because this type hair is more fragile, it is crucial to be gentle when detangling hair.

 What causes hair to become porous?
 Porosity is genetic, but elements like environmental stressors, hard water, heat-styling, chemical treatments, daily wear and tear, UV damage (prolonged exposure to the sun) can also affect where your hair lies is on the porosity scale.

 In conclusion, don't determine your hair’s porosity based on someone else’s hair.
 Just because you have the same curl pattern doesn’t mean you have the same porosity.